• Menu

 Beaver Lake in Marble, Colorado.
 Photo: lukexmartin

 Birding: Marble, Colorado is a bird watcher’s paradise as an enormous list of species are known to visit or inhabit the area.
-Spending time at Beaver Lake can lead to sightings of eagles, hawks, jays, falcons, swallows, geese, duck and more.
+Spending time at Beaver Lake can lead to sightings of eagles, hawks, jays, falcons, swallows, geese, and ducks.

 Boating: Non-motorized boats such as tubes, kayaks, and standup paddle boards are permitted on Beaver Lake.
 Canoes are also available for rent in town.

 Swimming: Swimming is permitted in Marble Lake, although the water is very cold.
-There are also many beaches along the crystal river that are also popular for swimming, or simply dipping your toes in the water.
+Many beaches along the Crystal River are also popular for swimming, or simply dipping your toes in the water.

-Wildlife Viewing: Aside from the fish and the birds, there are also many species of wildlife that can be spotted in the Beaver Lake State Wilderness Area.
-From the lake, visitors may be able to spot black bears, big horned sheep, mountain lions, coyotes, bobcats, foxes, butterflies, rabbits, and more.
+Wildlife Viewing: Aside from the fish and the birds, many species of wildlife can be spotted in the Beaver Lake State Wilderness Area.
+From the lake, visitors may be able to spot black bears, big-horned sheep, mountain lions, coyotes, bobcats, foxes, butterflies, rabbits, and more.

 Details